Löwen Frankfurt

 The Löwen Frankfurt (English: Frankfurt Lions) are a professional ice hockey team based in Frankfurt, Hesse, Germany.
 They currently play in the Deutsche Eishockey Liga.

+The club was founded in 2010 after the Frankfurt Lions had ceased operations.
+The Frankfurt Lions were a separate professional organisation that competed in the Deutsche Eishockey Liga from 1994 to 2010 and won the German championship in 2004.

-The club is the successor of the Frankfurt Lions, formed in 1991, which experienced its greatest success in 2004 when it won the Deutsche Eishockey Liga.
-When the Lions folded in 2010 after having had their licence revoked by the DEL a new club was formed, the Löwen Frankfurt, which began play in the lower divisions of German ice hockey.
-The new club won promotion to the second-tier DEL2 in 2014, and to the DEL itself in 2022.
+Löwen Frankfurt were established independently and began play in the lower divisions of German ice hockey.
+This club won promotion to the second-tier DEL2 in 2014, and to the DEL itself in 2022.

 The Löwen play in the ice rink on Ratsweg.
 This was opened in 1981 and was long considered one of the most modern halls of its kind in Germany.
 It consists of 6,990 spectator spots, of which approximately 3,500 are seated and 3,500 standing.
 Löwen Frankfurt have 41 registered fan clubs.